How to take Levothyroxine & Other Thyroid Medication (NDT/T3) Correctly

 This can be done with all forms of thyroid medication, by the way, and is still helpful for those on NDT and T3.

-Tips for Taking Natural Desiccated Thyroid medication (Armour thyroid, Naturethroid, WP thyroid)
+Tips for Taking Natural Desiccated Thyroid Medication (Armour Thyroid, Nature-throid, WP thyroid, & NP Thyroid)

 Natural desiccated thyroid includes a combination of T4 and T3 thyroid hormone (in addition to other thyroid hormones).